aidanschang/CS677-Data-Science-ML-Algorithms/README.md

 ## Weekly Assignments

 ### Week3- K Nearest Neighbor
-Conducted banknote classicfication from he banknote authentication Data Set from UCI Machine learning Repository.
+Conducted banknote classicfication by using the "banknote authentication Data Set" from the UCI Machine learning Repository.
 Data set consist of 4 features ("variance", "skewness", "curtosis", "entropy") and a true label column.

 In this assignment, I conducted a pair plot from seanborn to visualize the relationship between each features as below.